The Man with the Child in His Eyes: Composition

 The single version slightly differs from the album version.
 On the single, the song opens with the phrase "he’s here!" and laughter echoing, an effect added after the album was released.

 According to the sheet music published in Musicnotes.com by EMI Music Publishing, the song is set in the time signature of common time, with a moderate tempo of 88 beats per minute.
 It is written in the key of E minor.

 In 2010, former radio and television presenter Steve Blacknell, Bush's first boyfriend, offered the original hand-written lyrics for the song for sale through music memorabilia website 991.com.
 The lyrics were written "in hot pink felt tip, complete with Kate Bush's own little pink circles in place of dots over the "I"'s."

 Bush has never stated who she wrote the song about, but Blacknell has stated that a person close to Bush had told him the song was written about him.
 It had long been assumed it was about Gilmour.

 Reception

 The song received the Ivor Novello Award for "Outstanding British Lyric" in 1979.

+Record Business designated "The Man With the Child in His Eyes" their single of the week in their 15 May 1978 edition of the publication.
+They called it "another distinctively original high-quality song" that was "bound to have an immediate impact" on the charts.
+The publication also believed that it lacked some of the "differentness" of Bush's previous single, "Wuthering Heights".
 Amy Hanson of AllMusic called it a "simple ballad", adding that "beautiful and slow and just over two and a half minutes long, the song lets pauses fall where needed and a never rushed melody unfolds as it will, culminating in a brief piece that is complex despite its utter simplicity."